PRA issues new credit union rules

 The Financial Reporting Council (FRC) has published its Annual Enforcement Review to the end of March 2023.

 During the 12 month period there were seventy cases opened in total and firms were fined more than £40m .
-Most of the cases arose from audit investigations and the report notes that a number of recurring themes occurred in those investigations including lack of scepticism, insufficient audit evidence, audit of inventory, audit planning, going concern, revenue recognition, disclosures and audit documentation.
+Most of the cases arose from audit investigations and the report notes that a number of recurring themes occurred in those investigations including lack of skepticism, insufficient audit evidence, audit of inventory, audit planning, going concern, revenue recognition, disclosures and audit documentation.

 CFTC Commissioner discusses amendments to improve review process for new financial products and rules